siheming/mspypeline/doc/source/settings_and_configuration.rst

 The configuration YAML file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-| The YAML file stores the main configurations that determine which results will be created.
+| The YAML file stores the main configurations that determine which results are created.
 This configuration file
   also offers the specification of multiple optional analysis options.
 | A :ref:`default YAML file <default-yaml>`, containing the default analysis settings, is provided by ``mspypeline``
   at the start of the analysis.
 This file can be edited to further individualize the results.